ElsaLopez133/edhoc-ra-formal-analysis/README.md

 ## High Level Description

-In `model`, you will find two `.spthy` files, the tamarin and Sapic+ input format, that correspond to the protocol:
+In `models`, you will find two `.spthy` files, the tamarin and Sapic+ input format, that correspond to the protocol:
  * `lake-edhoc-ra.spthy` -> the model with 4 authentication methods under the latest version of the draft-ietf-lake-ra (version -03)
  * `lake-edhoc-ra-fix.spthy`  -> the model with proposed fix to mitigate the found attack.